 I am not sure whether the jury found that the man who fell was partially at fault for not looking where he was walking.
 If they did find him at fault, the total award would be reduced by his percentage of fault.

-Actual Case (Not my Case): $525,000 for pain and suffering for a 77-year-old man with a four-part intertrochanteric and subtrochanteric hip fracture requiring open reduction with internal fixation of an intramedullary rod into the femur.
+This isn’t my case.
+A 77-year-old man had a four-part intertrochanteric and subtrochanteric hip fracture requiring open reduction with internal fixation of an intramedullary rod into the femur.

 He was in the hospital for 2 weeks after the surgery.
 He then spent 3 weeks in a rehab facility.